 Travelers can take advantage of the Osaka Amazing Pass, a discount transportation ticket with discounts at sightseeing facilities in Osaka, on both methods and travel around the city.

 Shop to Your Heart’s Content!

-Shinsaibashi-suji Shopping Street is a shopping heaven!
-Be sure to include exploring this shopping district in your Osaka sightseeing and take your time to visit your favorite stores.
+Shinsaibashi-suji Shopping Street is shopping heaven!
+Be sure to include exploring this lively district as you sightsee around Osaka, and take your time to visit your favorite stores.

 This article is an updated version of an article originally published on May 24th, 2016.